syntasso/kratix-docs/docs/main/05-reference/04-promises/05-releases.md

 ---
 description: Documentation for the Promise Release
-title: Promise Releases
+title: Releases
-sidebar_label: Promise Releases
+sidebar_label: Releases
-id: intro
+id: releases
 ---

 A Promise Release represents a Promise with a specific version that will be installed in